Holocausto (band)

-Holocausto are a heavy metal band from Belo Horizonte, Brazil.
+Holocausto is a thrash metal band from Belo Horizonte, Brazil.
 They were formed in 1985 by Marco Antônio, Valério Exterminator and Rodrigo dos Anjos.
 To date they have released five records through Cogumelo Records.
 They have been described by the journalist Eduardo Rivadavia as "Quite possibly the most controversial Brazilian heavy metal band ever".

 History

 Holocausto were formed in 1985 by Marco Antônio (bass), Valério Exterminator (vocals and guitar) and Rodrigo dos Anjos (guitar).
 After recording a demo (Massacre, 1985) and contributing to Cogumelo's Warfare Noise I, the band caused controversy with their 1987 debut record, Campo de Extermínio.
-Whilst previous South American bands, such as Sepultura, Vulcano and Sarcófago had toyed with anti-Christian sentiment and Satanism, Holocausto used vivid descriptions of Nazi atrocities in the concentration camps, leading to accusations of antisemitism.
+While previous South American bands, such as Sepultura, Vulcano and Sarcófago had toyed with anti-Christian sentiment and Satanism, Holocausto used vivid descriptions of Nazi atrocities in the concentration camps, leading to accusations of antisemitism.
 The band have claimed that they were "only trying to expose the horrors of the Holocaust in all its gruesome detail" and "that the album's shocking and unflinching descriptions were simply meant to show their own revulsion to the events that had inspired their name".

 The band continued with numerous line-up changes, releasing a series of albums through Cogumelo Records, without capitalizing on their early notoriety.
 1988's Blocked Minds and 1990's Negatives were thrash-oriented and stylistically similar to Voivod's music, while 1993's Tozago as Deismno carried an industrial influence.
 These albums proved a lack of success for the band, that has been ascribed to their line-up difficulties and their late adoption of English lyrics and the subject matter of their debut.
 They did however reform in 2004, releasing a new hardcore-tinged album (De Volta ao Front) in 2005.

 On April 1, 2017, Holocausto released an extended play titled War Metal Massacre, returning to their black metal origins.

 The band's sixth studio album, Diário de Guerra, was released on July 31, 2019.